• Skip to primary navigation

 Anyway, in my latest batch of groceries, the raspberries got squished.
 They were extra juicy and basically inedible as far as finger-foods go.
 Their fate was either a smoothie or some sort of delicious baked good.
 And so, the raspberry muffin was conceived.

-For me, one of the hardest meals of the day to keep healthy is breakfast.
+For me, one of the hardest meals of the day is breakfast.
 I’ve mentioned this before, but I get bored of eating the same thing over and over and really just want something tasty I can grab and munch on while I’m running around packing lunches and wrestling on shoes, etc.

 These are perfect for grab and go bites!
 If you love gluten free baking you have to check out my roundup post of 50+ gluten free dessert recipes!